2022 Gartner® Magic Quadrant™ SIEM

-Log management: Log management systems aggregate and store log files from various endpoints and systems into a single, centralized location.
-LMS allows for IT security analysts to readily and easily view and correlate all of their log data from their disparate systems.
+Log management systems aggregate and store log files from various endpoints and systems in a single, centralized location.
+LMS allows IT security analysts to readily and easily view and correlate all of their log data from their disparate systems.

-Security event correlation: Security event correlation tools sift through huge volumes of event logs in order to detect and identify correlations between events that could indicate security threats.
+Security event correlation tools sift through huge volumes of event logs to detect and identify correlations between events that could indicate security threats.

-As we went over, SIEM tools bring together all of the key features of log management, SEM features, and SIM features into one centralized location.
-They’re able to provide state-of-the-art incident reporting and enterprise security outcomes through the following capabilities:
+SIEM tools should provide state-of-the-art incident reporting and enterprise security outcomes through the following capabilities:

 Aggregate, analyze, and store log files and system events into comprehensible formats.
 SIEM tools should not only store log data over long periods of time, allowing for teams to correlate data for security optimization, but they also format said log files and data into models and reports that are easy to share and comprehend.

-Gives “big picture” of security and cyber threats that are not readily available from looking just at raw log data.
+Give a “big picture” view of security and cyber threats that are not readily available from looking just at raw log data.
 As organizations expand, endpoints diversify, and sources proliferate, SIEM tools will become a necessary step in understanding security threats on a macro-system level.

-Analyzes security alerts from all manner of applications and hardware across a network.
-Again, with organizations expanding, it’s hard for IT security analysts to manually trigger remediation steps or monitor all security threats; SIEM tools help automate those processes and analyze data on a singular-to-central level.
+Analyze security alerts from all manner of applications and hardware across a network.
+Again, with organizations expanding, it’s hard for IT security analysts to manually trigger remediation steps or monitor all security threats.
+SIEM tools help automate those processes and analyze data on a singular-to-central level.